Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 And the dire consequences of the 1965 Immigration Act.

-And another thing he said, the southern border matters a whole lot more than the Ukrainian border.
+And another thing he said: the southern border matters a whole lot more than the Ukrainian border.

-That's another great uh formulation.
+That's another great formulation.

-Uh all this stuff is is entirely true.
+All this stuff is entirely true.

-And uh it is it is remarkable.
+And it is remarkable.

-I suppose it'll be biographies of him, and to some degree, they will trace, they will trace his evolution.
+And to some degree, they will trace, they will trace his evolution.

-But it was wonderful to see him coming our way.
+But it was wonderful to see him coming our way and to maintain the kind of profile.

 I think his profile got even higher as he moved our way.